Reasonable Accommodation Policy

 - If the applicant has not given timely notice of the need for an accommodation for an interview, the search committee will reschedule the interview if this does not create an undue hardship with respect to the search process.

 - Interviewers may not ask questions or make comments related to an applicant's disability.
 Interviewers may ask if or how applicants can perform the essential functions of a position, with or without reasonable accommodations.
-If the applicant mentions during the interview that he or she has a disability that requires accommodation, the interviewer should state that the university provides reasonable accommodations, but should not inquire further as to the applicant's disability.
+If the applicant mentions during the interview that they have a disability that requires accommodation, the interviewer should state that the university provides reasonable accommodations, but should not inquire further as to the applicant's disability.

 - After a job offer is made to the applicant, the applicant may be required to submit to a medical examination or answer job-related health questions if examinations or questions are required for all individuals performing the same job.
 If the results reveal that the applicant is unable to perform the essential functions of the position with or without reasonable accommodations, the offer may be rescinded only after consultation with EDI.

 - Employees with disabilities who do not require reasonable accommodations are entitled to privacy with respect to their disabilities.
 If a supervisor or manager suspects that an employee's disability might be the cause of work-related or behavioral issues, the employee should not be questioned with respect to a disability or possible disability.
 Supervisors or managers may ask such employees, in general terms, whether measures could be taken to assist the employee; further, supervisors or managers may inform the employee of Human Resources (HR) Benefits as a possible avenue of support and assistance.